abinit/abinit/doc/tutorial/nlo.md

   d3e_pert3_elfd5    1
    d3e_pert3_dir5    1 1 1
 ```
-The first four lines retrieve the ground state and first-order densities and wavefunctions.
+The first three lines retrieve the ground state and first-order densities and wavefunctions.
 [[optdriver]] 5 triggers the 3rd-order energy calculation.
 Finally, the `d3e` input
 variables determine the 3 perturbations of the 3rd order derivatives, and their
 directions.
 Notice that we compute three derivatives with respect to electric field: